kinsta/hello-world-nodejs/README.md

 ```

 ## Deployment Lifecycle
-Whenever a deployment is initiated (through creating an application or re-deploying due to an incoming commit) the `npm build` command is run, followed by the `npm start` command.
+Whenever a deployment is initiated (through creating an application or re-deploying due to an incoming commit), the `npm build` command is run, followed by the `npm start` command.

 ## What is Node.JS
 Node.js is a runtime environment that allows developers to execute JavaScript code outside of a web browser, enabling server-side scripting and building scalable network applications.
-It utilizes an event-driven, non-blocking I/O model, making it efficient for handling concurrent requests and real-time applications..
+It utilizes an event-driven, non-blocking I/O model, making it efficient for handling concurrent requests and real-time applications.
 Learn more on [nodejs.org](https://nodejs.org).

 ## Watch How to Set Up a Node.JS Application on Kinsta
 [![Watch the video](https://img.youtube.com/vi/JBbyMn7dNys/maxresdefault.jpg)](https://www.youtube.com/watch?v=JBbyMn7dNys)